chriszarate/docker-wordpress-vip/README.md

 [WordPress VIP][vip], but it works well for WordPress in general.

-- The [chriszarate/wordpress][image] image extends the official WordPress Docker image, adding better defaults, WP-CLI, PHPUnit, Composer, and the WordPress unit testing suite.
+- The [chriszarate/wordpress][image] image extends the official WordPress Docker image, adding better defaults, WP-CLI, PHPUnit, and Composer.

 - `lib/Dockerfile` provides plugins specific to the WordPress VIP environment as well as some generally useful development plugins.
 They are completely